-I have always bought Russian-language books from Book Maze, on Coney Island Avenue in Brooklyn, just around the corner from where I used to live.
-But over the last few years, their inventory has diminished to the point that the only items left on display were toys, Soviet-nostalgia chachkas and Russian DVDs.
+I have always bought Russian-language books from Book Maze, on Coney Island Avenue in Brooklyn, not far from where I grew up.
+But over the last few years, their inventory had diminished to the point that the only items left on display were toys, Soviet-nostalgia chachkas and Russian DVDs.
 Books had to be ordered from the warehouse.
 The movies weren't too long for this world either -- their pirated versions were now available online for free.

 "What happened?"
 I asked.
 Dima, a neat gray-haired man about my father's age, with the same shrugging Soviet timidity, said, "The landlord raised the rent again, by $1,500.
 I couldn't stay.
 It will be a medical plaza now."